Frequently Asked Questions

 Gulf Park Campus

 To obtain a parking permit and register your vehicle, visit the Police Department/Parking Management Office.
 Visitors must show a valid driver's license to obtain a visitor’s pass.

 Parking metered spaces require payment regardless of the type permit displayed (i.e. Faculty/Staff, Student, Vendor, or Visitor).

 How can I appeal a citation I don’t think I should have received?

 Yes.
 Students, staff, and faculty can request a hearing.
 You must file for a hearing within five calendar days of issuance of the citation.
-Hearings are held once a month for faculty/staff and once a week for students.
-You have a choice to be present or not.
 Hearing forms can be obtained online at the Department of Parking Management.

 Please refer to your current parking regulations for fine structure as fines can change from year to year, or contact the Department of Parking Management.
 Up-to-date copies of the parking regulations are always available.